-This watch seems to be all about minor compromises, and those are not limited at such obvious things as the choice of inexpensive -quartz!- caliber or the bracelet that looks and feels cheap.
+This watch is all about minor compromises, and those are not limited to such obvious things as the choice of inexpensive -quartz!- caliber or the bracelet that looks and feels cheap.

-Positioned (or at least styled) as a diving companion, the Flagship Diver offers only 100 meters of water resistance rating: something that is enough for most daily usage scenario and can be used for swimming and some snorkeling, but will probably not be adequate if you ever dare to take the Flagship Diver for a serious dive.
+Positioned (or at least styled) as a diving companion, the Flagship Diver offers only 100 meters of water resistance rating: something that is enough for most daily usage scenarios and can be used for swimming and some snorkeling but will probably not be adequate if you ever dare to take the Flagship Diver for a serious dive.

 Case, Ergonomics & Bracelet

 The watch is offered in a mildly oversized stainless steel case that measures 42 millimeters in diameter and is about 10 millimeters thick, which makes it sit comfortably on a normal wrist.
 The timekeeper is nicely sculpted, but that’s sort of to be expected since the company was *ahem* following the general guidelines set by the team behind the aforementioned Rolex Submariner.